Working toward improved outcome following spinal cord injury

 Developing Treatment Strategies

-Our research program is exploring two key therapeutic strategies.
-The first is a cellular therapy capable of promoting spinal cord repair.
-This approach has been used extensively in the past 30 years in a wide range of SCI models (e.g. see work by Drs Paul Reier and Itzhak Fischer), and other neurological disorders.
-Our research now builds upon this extensive experience to assess whether transplantation of neural progenitor cells can repair respiratory pathways after cervical SCI and promote recovery of respiratory function.
-Our primary focus is on promoting recovery of phrenic motor function – as the diaphragm is an essential component of breathing.
+Our research program is exploring two key therapeutic strategies: 1) cell transplantation for repair, and 2) activity-based therapy for promoting plasticity.
+The first approach builds on more than 30 years of research in a wide range of SCI, and other neurological disorders.
+Our research is now assessing whether transplantation of neural precursor cells can repair respiratory pathways after cervical SCI and promote recovery of respiratory function.
+Using the latest in cellular engineering strategies, we are also now optimizing the cells used for transplantation.
+Our primary focus is on promoting recovery of phrenic motor function—as the diaphragm is an essential component of breathing.
+Our second treatment uses respiratory training not only to strengthen respiratory muscles following spinal cord injury, but also the neural networks mediating their function.

 Learn more about Developing Treatment Strategies research.